org-ecclesiafoundation/hymns/karitsall-kiitos-olkohon/README.md

 6. His wounds stand open, well-defined,
 In them his precious lambs recline;
 Still, in them there is room for you,
-Draw near the source, as the faithful do.
+Draw near the source, as all the faithful do.

-7. [TODO]
+7. Blood flowed from Jesus' wounds with pain;
+His crucifixion was our gain.
+For you, for me, for all mankind,
+His sacrifice sufficed for us combined.

 8. [TODO]